yeraycaballero/fast/packages/web-components/fast-foundation/src/carousel/carousel.spec.md

 - **Next and Previous Controls:** Simple buttons [aka flippers] that allow for control of displaying the next and previous slides.

-- **Rotation COntrol:** Simple button controlling the start and stop of automatic slide rotation.
+- **Rotation Control:** Simple button controlling the start and stop of automatic slide rotation.

 - **Slide Picker:** A control or group of controls that allows the specific choice of slide to display, labeled as the tab list.
 The default for this can be generated using the `slotted` and `repeater` directives.